-- anal abscess or fistula
+- Anal abscess or fistula.

-- inflammatory bowel disease (IBD)
+- Inflammatory bowel disease (IBD).

-Hemorrhoids are swollen veins in the rectum (internal hemorrhoids) or the anus (external hemorrhoids).
-Hemorrhoids, also called piles, can commonly develop because of chronic constipation or straining at stools, pregnancy, work strain (heavy lifting, etc.), obesity, or anal intercourse.
+Hemorrhoids, the most common cause of rectal bleeding, are swollen veins in the rectum (internal hemorrhoids) or the anus (external hemorrhoids).
+Hemorrhoids, also called piles, can develop because of chronic (long-term) constipation or straining at stools, pregnancy, work strain (heavy lifting), obesity, or anal intercourse.

-- Sclerotherapy: the injection of a chemical solution around the blood vessel shrinks the hemorrhoid.
+- Sclerotherapy: The injection of a chemical solution around the blood vessel shrinks the hemorrhoid.

-- Procedure for prolapsed hemorrhoids (PPH): puts hemorrhoids that have come out of the anal canal back in their original positions.
+- Procedure for prolapsed hemorrhoids (PPH): Puts hemorrhoids that have come out of the anal canal back in their original positions.

-- Hemorrhoidectomy: surgical removal of the hemorrhoid.
+- Hemorrhoidectomy: Surgical removal of the hemorrhoid.

 What is an anal fissure?

-An anal fissure, a split or tear in the lining of the anus, causes bleeding and burning pain after bowel movements.
+An anal fissure is a split or tear in the lining of the anus, causes bleeding and burning pain after bowel movements.
 The usual cause is passing a very hard stool.
 The pain is caused by a spasm of the sphincter muscle.
-This happens as a protective measure by the body as stool passes through and expands the tear.
-Bleeding is result of trauma to the existing tear.
+This happens as a protective measure by the body as stool passes through the anal canal and expands the tear.
+Bleeding is caused by trauma to the existing tear.

 What is a perianal abscess?

-What is a fistula?
+What is an anal fistula?

 What are diverticulosis and diverticulitis?

 Diverticulosis develops when small pouches (diverticuli) form in weakened sections of intestine lining and protrude through the bowel wall, usually in the sigmoid colon.
-Diverticuli are a common finding among older people in Western societies and are diagnosed when seen on a colonoscopy or sigmoidoscopy.
+Diverticuli are a common finding among older people in Western societies, and are diagnosed during a colonoscopy or sigmoidoscopy.